David-McCaig/David-McCaig/README.md

 ## InStock Warehousing & Inventory Management

 Instock is a warehouse and inventory management system that was built in a week by a team of four developers using Agile work flows (Jira) and GitFlow.
-Every morning we would have a stand-up.
-With such a tight deadline it was really important to bring up any blockers you might be having to move the project forward.
+Every morning we would have a stand-up to mimic a work environment.
+I really enjoyed working with Jira, gitFLow and Scrum methodologies.
+It really allowed us to take a project that felt daunting at the time and break it down into more manageable bite sized pieces.
 Instock is a fully responsive full-stack web application.

 ![Parts Bin](instock.gif)